R300-AI/ITRI-AI-Hub/Model-Zoo/Keypoint-Detection/YOLOs/HailoRT/README.md

-# Run YOLOs on HailoRT
+# Deploy YOLOs on HailoRT